 Graydon is determined to embrace his future and all the possibilities ahead as the 2022 recipient of the Carol Shantz Bursary Award, an award established to honour former KidsAbility School principal Carol Shantz.
 He is experiencing first-year college life while he studies Recreation and Sport at Conestoga College, learning about educational support programs for kids with disabilities.
 At the same time, he hopes to help deliver physical activity programs at community service agencies.

 Mathew Chicago – 2021 Recipient of the Carol Shantz Bursary

 Mathew knows what it’s like to overcome barriers and persevere.
 As a young man with autism, he credits the support of his wonderful family and the staff of St. John Bosco Catholic High School, in addition to his school years with KidsAbility as the foundation for learning strategies to communicate his thoughts and feelings, grow his independence and secure his future in the metal fabrication industry.

 Throughout high school, Mathew found that volunteering was one way to challenge himself to be a leader.
 He would help find solutions and offer a sense of community and friendship when others were in need.
 He assisted young cadets and scouts through orientation, volunteered with Habitat for Humanity and contributed to his school’s social justice league program, all while working part-time to support his future post-secondary goals.

-For his effort and perseverance, Mathew is the 2021 recipient of the Carol Shantz Bursary Award, an award established to honour former KidsAbility School principal Carol Shantz.
-He looks forward to applying his skills in math and detailed, hands-on work to become a certified welder and pipe-fitter through one-on-one training at LJP Skills Training Welding School in Guelph.
+Applying his skills in math and detailed, hands-on work, Mathew is working to become a certified welder and pipe-fitter through one-on-one training at LJP Skills Training Welding School in Guelph.